jwohland/lucas_3dwinds/README.md

 > conda activate lucas_3dwinds

-If you are not running on Linux, the above comment might be sligthly different).
+If you are not running on Linux, the above comment might be sligthly different.

+#### 1b) Environment mit pinned versions (you do not need to use it.
+It's here for completeness)

+We also provide an environment with details about the specific versions that have been used and including additional packages that UNIX installed on our machine when creating the environment as defined above.
+This environment is called `lucas_3dwinds_pinned_unix.yml` and we provide it in case there will be confusing stemming from package versioning.
+Please note that you will generally not be successful when recreating an environment from this yml with pinned versions.
+We refer to the Conda documentation [1] for further explanation.
+Basically, `lucas_3dwinds.yaml` follows the recommendations to export an environment file across platforms and is slimmed down while `lucas_3dwinds_pinned_unix.yml` provides all dependecies and pinned packages, and proves difficult to use on different systems.

-### Executing all scripts
+### 2) Executing all scripts
 Running the full analysis is as easy as this: Activate the environment, go the `code` folder and then run

 > bash main.sh